 Students who utilize Apologia's American Literature course would satisfy both a composition and an American literature credit.
 Therefore, the student would earn two high school course credits.

 History and Philosophy Intertwined with American Literature

 The textbook is organized by the time period surrounding the work written.
-Each "age" is introduced with a generous explanation of the happenings in America at the time, and how those events were inspired or influenced by the world around them.
-You really can't appreciate American literature with all of its depth if you don't look beneath the surface to the philosophies of the day that shaped the writers.
-It really brings both the history and literature to life.
+Each "age" is introduced with a generous explanation of the happenings in America at the time and how those events were inspired or influenced by the world around them.
+You really can't appreciate American literature with all of its depth if you don't look beneath the surface at the philosophies of the day that shaped the writers.
+It really brings both history and literature to life.

-The formatting of the text book is superb.
-Filled with full color paintings and photographs, students are drawn into the works studied.
+The formatting of the textbook is superb.
+Filled with full-color paintings and photographs, students are drawn into the works studied.
 Art is a great window into understanding the philosophy of the time.
-All of the vibrant pieces included really enhances the immersion into the time period.
+All of the vibrant pieces included really enhance the immersion into the time period.

 Thought Provoking Questions

-In the workbook, students are guided through thought provoking questions about the pieces they read.
-Following the socratic method, Whit Jones does a masterful job of starting with basic observation questions before guiding his students to drawing out the depths of understanding from difficult writing.
+In the workbook, students are guided through thought-provoking questions about the pieces they read.
+Following the Socratic method, Whit Jones does a masterful job of starting with basic observation questions before guiding his students to draw out the depths of understanding from difficult writing.
 Let's face it.
 American literature is not for the faint of heart!

 I always want my kids to give evidence for the answers that they produce, and this workbook requires the same.
 By requiring direct quotes, students are prepared to give a defense for their answers and not just write down the first thing that comes to mind.
 This is a fantastic way to cultivate critical thinking skills.

 While there is thorough writing instruction included in this material, you won't be writing a paper following every piece you read.
 There are two major papers over the course of a year, with around twenty pages of clear instructions on how to write a literary interpretation paper successfully.
 Coming from a college English professor, this section alone is worth its weight in gold!